Justice for Journalists: United Nations

 Justice for Journalists Foundation participates in sessions of the United Nations Human Rights Committee.
 Also, the information about Georgia was incorporated in the concluding observations on the fifth periodic report on Georgia released by the Office of the High Commissioner for Human Rights (OHCHR) on July 27.
 Also, the information about Georgia was incorporated in the concluding observations on the fifth periodic report on Georgia released by the Office of the High Commissioner for Human Rights (OHCHR) on July 27.

 In 2022, Moldova's human rights record was examined by the UN Human Rights Council's Universal Periodic Review (UPR) Working Group.
 Together with Association of Independent Press of Moldova (API), the Justice for Journalists Foundation has contributed to the UPR by submitting the joint report for inclusion in the summary of stakeholder submissions.

 In 2022-2024, the Charity also submitted reports about the situation with media freedom and attacks on media workers in Azerbaijan, Turkmenistan, Georgia, Russia, Uzbekistan and Kyrgyzstan.

-Along with representatives of Memorial, OVD-Info, Agora, and Public Verdict, the Charity briefed the UN Human Rights Committee members on violations of the independent media workers’ rights by the Russian Federation.
+Along with representatives of Memorial, OVD-Info, Agora, and Public Verdict, the Charity briefed the UN Human Rights Committee members on violations of the independent media workers' rights by the Russian Federation.

 In 2023, together with Article 19, OVD-Info and Access Now, the Charity submitted a UPR Submission that gauges the constantly worsening situation of freedom of expression in Russia for the 44th Session of the Working Group.

-In 2024, the Charity submitted an input to the UN Special Rapporteur’s on the promotion and protection of the right to freedom of opinion and expression report addressing key trends, threats and challenges for media and media workers in exile.
+In 2024, the Charity submitted an input to the UN Special Rapporteur's on the promotion and protection of the right to freedom of opinion and expression report addressing key trends, threats and challenges for media and media workers in exile.

 UNESCO

 In May 2024, during the UNESCO Press Freedom Day in Santiago, Chile, the Justice for Journalists Foundation and Journalismfund organised a side event Investigating Environmental Crimes: Can You Cover Coal Mining or Water Scarcity and Stay Alive in the Gabriela Mistral Cultural Centre.
-The trailer for the documentary Black Snow, supported by the Charity’s Investigative Grant Programme, was screened, and a lively discussion on the challenges of global environmental journalism followed.
+The trailer for the documentary Black Snow, supported by the Charity's Investigative Grant Programme, was screened, and a lively discussion on the challenges of global environmental journalism followed.

 Council of Europe

-On January 31, 2021, the Justice for Journalists Foundation became partner to the Council of Europe’s Platform to promote the protection of journalism and safety of journalists.
-The Director of the Justice for Journalists Foundation, Maria Ordzhonikidze, signed the agreement to join the Platform with the Council of Europe Secretary General, Marija Pejčinović Burić.
+On January 31, 2021, the Justice for Journalists Foundation became partner to the Council of Europe's Platform to promote the protection of journalism and safety of journalists.
+The Justice for Journalists Foundation signed the agreement to join the Platform with the Council of Europe Secretary General, Marija Pejčinović Burić.
 The Foundation constantly participates in the events and meetings organised by the Council of Europe and contributes to the issue of statements and writing of the yearly reports.